-Once the General Data Protection Regulation (GDPR) comes into operation, on 25 May 2108, all businesses and organisations that are involved with processing the data of people living within the EU will be expected to comply with its stipulations.
+Once the General Data Protection Regulation (GDPR) comes into operation, on 25 May 2108, all businesses and organisations that are involved in with processing the data of people who live within the EU will be expected to comply with its stipulations.
 It is also important to note that, as detailed in Article 30 of GDPR, businesses and organisations need to keep records of their processing activities.
 As a data controller, not doing so means that they can face fines or other sanctions for non-compliance.

 What Should be Documented?

 Here is the information that needs to be documented, according to Article 30 of GDPR.